Great H of Scotland: Morton horns the Argylls

 It has been suggested that a portrait of the Countess of Moray depicts her wearing the queen's jewels, with crowns in her hair band, and the jewel worn at her neck includes a large cabochon ruby like that of the Great Harry.
 However, the picture is usually regarded as a marriage portrait made earlier in the 1560s.
+More recently the jewellery depicted has been characterised as showing a "costly austerity" in comparison with other renaissance portraits.